 Devoted to streamlined services and individualized client care, we keep our diverse clientele informed of US trademark law and their US brands protected from counterfeits, unfair competitions, and other kinds of infringements.

-We are proudly located in Philadelphia and serving trademark clients from around the U.S. and around the world.
+We are proudly located in Philadelphia and serving trademark clients from around the world.

 1. Legal Rights of a Federally-Registered Trademark Owner